mk-fg/urbus-map-enhanced/README.md

 draw real-time positions of buses of a [local public transport company](http://www.urbus.ru/).

-GPS data is provided via JSON API, but stock interface to it on the company site kinda sucks, hence the project.
+gps data is provided via json api, but stock interface to it on the company site kinda sucks (to the point that js bails with a error for some maps), hence the project.

-While putting together an initial version, I've noted that data on threads that are of most interest to me seem to be missing (guess they don't have tracking devices on buses there), so there probably won't be much progress until more data will be made available.

 Requirements: